tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 ## Introduction

-This report investigates Schnorr Multi-Signature Schemes (MuSig), which makes use of key aggregation and is provably secure in the *plain public-key model*.
+This report investigates Schnorr Multi-Signature Schemes (MuSig), which make use of key aggregation and are provably secure in the *plain public-key model*.

 Signature aggregation involves mathematically combining several signatures into a single signature, without having to prove Knowledge of Secret Keys (KOSK).
-This is known as the *plain public-key model* where the only requirement is that each potential signer has a public key.
-The KOSK scheme requires that users prove knowledge (or possession) of the secret key during public key registration with a certification authority, and is one way to generically prevent rogue-key attacks.
+This is known as the *plain public-key model,* where the only requirement is that each potential signer has a public key.
+The KOSK scheme requires that users prove knowledge (or possession) of the secret key during public key registration with a certification authority.
+It is one way to generically prevent rogue-key attacks.

 Multi-signatures are a form of technology used to add multiple participants to cryptocurrency transactions.
 A traditional multi-signature protocol allows a group of signers to produce a joint multi-signature on a common message.